abguptam95/abguptam95/README.md

 <br />

 Hi, I'm Abhinav Gupta, a Full Stack Developer   🚀 from India, Currently working  in 🙍🏽‍♂️ [@Cognizant](https://www.cognizant.com/) and developing Microservices products.
-Apart from my research on Artificial intelligence , I enjoy listening music 🎧 and traveling 🏖️ and playing X-Boxgames 🎮.
+Apart from my research on Artificial intelligence , I enjoy listening music 🎧 and traveling 🏖️ and playing games 🎮.

 "Imagination is more important than knowledge.
 For knowledge is limited, whereas imagination embraces the entire world, stimulating progress, giving birth to evolution."